erroronline1/caro/readme.md

 > O.Arch_3 The life cycle of cryptographic key material MUST follow an elaborate policy that includes properties such as the random number source, detailed key segregation of duties, key certificate expiration, integrity assurance through hashing algorithms, etc. The policy SHOULD be based on recognized standards such as [TR02102-2] and [NIST80057].

+* The application does not use kryptographic keys.
 * [Encryption statement](#encryption-statement)

 > O.Arch_4 Sensitive data stored in backups MUST be encrypted according to the current state of the art.
 This includes the persistence of sensitive data by the browser, for example in its cache.